pytorch/pytorch/docs/source/sparse.rst

 Operations on sparse CSR tensors
 --------------------------------

-The simplest way of constructing a sparse CSR tensor from a strided tensor is to use :meth:`tensor.to_sparse_csr`.
-Any zeros in the strided tensor will be interpreted as missing values in the sparse tensor:
+The simplest way of constructing a sparse CSR tensor from a strided or sparse COO tensor is to use :meth:`tensor.to_sparse_csr`.
+Any zeros in the (strided) tensor will be interpreted as missing values in the sparse tensor:

     >>> a = torch.tensor([[0, 0, 1, 0], [1, 2, 0, 0], [0, 0, 0, 0]], dtype = torch.float64)